mkistler/azure-api-style-guide/docs/azure-ruleset.md

 ### az-path-characters

 Service-defined path segments should be restricted to 0-9 A-Z a-z - . _ ~, with : allowed only as described below to designate an action operation.

+### az-post-201-response

+Using post for a create operation is discouraged.
+Use put or patch instead.

 ### az-property-description